 And here is why.

 Whenever I steam vegetables or fish, I usually add a few raw eggs to the steam basket and let them cook at the same time with the rest of the ingredients.
-Now that is an easy way to get boiled eggs for later!
+Now that is an easy way to get cooked eggs for later!

 However sometimes I end up with too many of them.